-ping up the cookie program is easy if you have kept up with girl cookie assignments and payments along ay.
-Use this checklist to make sure you have completed all required steps.
-Troop-to-troop transfers are entered on the TRANSACTIONS tab by the troop who is "transferring away" the cookies.
+the way.
+Use this checklist to make sure you have completed all required steps. ☐ Troop-to-troop transfers are entered on the TRANSACTIONS tab by the troop who is "transferring away" the cookies.
 The receiving troop only needs to verify that the entry is correct.
 Troops transferring products should make certain they are transferring to the correct troop number in eBudde.
-If the receiving troop does not see the transaction entered in eBudde, they should contact the troop they received the product from.
-Cupboard orders are correct on the TRANSACTIONS tab.
-Cookies for the Community -C4C packages (not dollars) from girls' individual orders as well as from boothing need to be recorded on the GIRL ORDERS tab.
+If the receiving troop does not see the transaction entered in eBudde, they should contact the troop they received the product from. ☐ Cupboard orders are correct on the TRANSACTIONS tab. □ Cookies for the Community-C4C packages (not dollars) from girls' individual orders as well as from boothing need to be recorded on the GIRL ORDERS tab.
 These sales count towards the C4C rewards and the girls' overall sales level.
-Opt out - Cadette, Senior and Ambassador troops have one final opportunity to opt out of rewards, if all of the Girl Scouts agree.
+Opt out - Cadette, Senior and Ambassador troops have one final opportunity to opt out of Rewards, if all of the girls agree.
 Troops that earn the troop PGA reward should double check their math.
 Usually, it is more advantageous to OPT IN to earn the troop PGA reward (and other rewards), than to OPT OUT, and take the extra \$.10 per package.
-Eligible troops may opt out using the SETTINGS tab.
-Assign packages to the Girl Scout who sold them on the GIRL ORDERS tab so that EVERY PACKAGE is assigned to a Girl Scout.
-Even if a troop is opting out of rewards, assigning cookies is important to make sure each Girl Scout earns the right number rocker patch and she will receive her invitation to the rewards events, if earned.
-Assign packages from the Digital Cookie Troop Link to Girl Scouts and make sure that the line item for the link is at zero.
-Troops should record all girl payments on the GIRL ORDERS tab to properly account for the amount due from each Girl Scout. eBudde tracks each Girl Scout's financial responsibility.
+Eligible troops may opt out using the SETTINGS tab. ☐ Assign packages to girls on the GIRL ORDERS tab so that EVERY PACKAGE is assigned to a Girl Scout.
+Even if a troop is opting out of rewards, assigning cookies is important to make sure each Girl Scout earns the right number rocker patch (160+), and she will receive her invitation to the rewards events, if earned.
+Assign packages from the Digital Cookie Troop Link to Girl Scouts and make sure that the line item for the link is at zero. ☐ Troops should record all girl payments on the GIRL ORDERS tab to properly account for the amount due from each Girl Scout, eBudde tracks each Girl Scout's financial responsibility.
 This can make troop collections very clear.
-Record each girl payment as you receive them.
-Troops must review their REWARDS tab.
+Record each girl payment as you receive them. ☐ Troops must review their REWARDS tab.
 Some items may require a size or a choice between an event, an item, program credit, philanthropy, or troop money.
 Once a troop SUBMITS their final rewards order, it is locked.
 We cannot accept changes to a selection in eBudde once the final reward order has been submitted.
-Troops will be notified by their Service Unit Cookie Program Chair (SUCPC) to pick up the rewards.
+Troops will be notified by their SUCPC to pick up the rewards.
 Once received, rewards should be distributed promptly to the girls.
-Due to storage limitations, unclaimed rewards can be returned to the local council service or community center and will be donated to a charity if not picked up by November 1.
-Troops with Girl Scouts that reach levels where selections are required need to communicate with the Girl Scout's family to determine what size and selection should be ordered.
+Due to storage limitations, unclaimed rewards can be returned to the local council service or community center and will be donated to a charity if not picked up by November 1. ☐ Troops with Girl Scouts that reach levels where selections are required need to communicate with the Girl Scout's family to determine what size and selection should be ordered.
 Please do not guess!
 It is extremely important that the selection in eBudde be based on direction received from the Girl Scout's family.
 As we only order sizes based on eBudde selections, minimal to no extras are available for exchange.
-The Rewards Selection form should be completed by each parent/caregiver.
-Print and keep a copy of the final Girl Rewards Report on the REWARDS tab. eBudde will shut down at the end of July and you will not have access to it until the following season.
-Print and keep a copy of the Sales Report from the SALES REPORT tab.
-This information will be necessary to complete your troop's end-of-year financial reports.
-Turn a copy of the Sales Report and deposit receipts to your troop leader for year-end financial reports.
+The Rewards Selection form should be completed by each parent. ☐ Print and keep a copy of the final Girl Rewards Report on the REWARDS tab. eBudde will shut down at the end of July and you will not have access to it until the following season. ☐ Print and keep a copy of the Sales Report on the SALES REPORT tab.
+This information will be necessary to complete your troop's end-of-year financial reports. ☐ Turn a copy of the Sales Report and deposit receipts to your troop leader for year-end financial reports.